take2560/takelab/README.md

 IPTV for Japan
-(Suitable for stable reception in Japa
+(Suitable for stable reception in Japan)